wp-plugins/coupon-creator/readme.txt

 Create a coupon by going to the coupon custom post type and filling in all the settings in the custom meta box.

 Insert the coupon into a post or page using a shortcode.
-Plugin includes a coupon inserter into WordPress Editor for easy use.

 Coupon displays until the expiration date chosen by you.

-With version 1.30 if you check the Ignore Expiration Checkbox the coupon will display on the site past the expiration date or with no date at all.
+If you check the Ignore Expiration Checkbox the coupon will display on the site past the expiration date or with no date at all.

-Use the WordPress Shortcode:
+The Coupon Shortcode:
-	[coupon couponid="xx" coupon_align="cctor_aligncenter" name="Coupon Name"]
+	[coupon couponid="xx" category="Category Name(optional)" coupon_align="cctor_aligncenter" name="Coupon Name"]

 Manually replace fields in shortcode: